12 Best Rangefinders For Bow Hunting in 2023 – Reviews And Buying Guide

 If you want angle compensation and a decent maximum range, backed by a name you can trust, you can't go wrong with this excellent Nikon standby.

-Bushnell Prime 1700 Laser Rangefinder
+Bushnell Broadhead Laser Rangefinder

-We found that its larger objective lens meant that it gave maximum brightness, which was a godsend on early morning hunts when lighting is low or certainly limited.
+We found that its larger 25mm objective lens meant that it gave maximum brightness, which was a godsend on early morning hunts when lighting is low or certainly limited.

 The scan mode was efficient and effective, and being able to switch between Brush Mode and Bullseye helped us to move between multiple targets without risking it locking onto a bit of foliage and losing the quarry.